 My work is a visual dialogue between abstraction and representation in paintings, drawings, and prints.
 A wide variety of subjects - from the personal to the political - influence my art making.
 I make many pieces where nonobjective elements commingle with figurative forms.
 For example, here you will see work using images such as surveillance cameras; fragments of women's bodies; the wreckage left behind after hurricane Katrina; military aircraft; and birds in flight.
 Recently I have been working simultaneously on series that allow either abstraction or figuration to dominate more fully.

-One body of paintings contains no representational elements at all.
+The more abstract paintings depict expansion and growth, even explosion - perhaps on the cellular level; or in infinite spatial relationships.
+Fragmentation of the surface image reveals glimpses into other vistas.
 I often think of the figurative elements in my works as nouns in a sentence – describing a particular.
-Removing the figure from the work has allowed a greater freedom for any specific meaning to evolve through a synthesis with the viewer’s imagination rather than having a narrative suggested by me.
-On the surface these paintings appear to grapple with formal issues such as color and spacial relationships.
-I also see them as meditations on deeper issues such as expansion and growth – perhaps on the cellular level, like inside our bodies; or conversely, on the galactic level, as in the universe.
+Removing the figure from the work allows greater freedom for any specific meaning to evolve through a synthesis with the viewer’s imagination rather than having a narrative suggested by me.